 The Click-through rate is the successful clicks earned against the impressions.
-This metric is used for all the digital content, whether it’s the social media content or the content displayed in the PPC ads and for the website content.
+This metric is used for all the digital content, whether the social media content or the content displayed in the PPC ads and for the website content.

 There is no harm in calling CTR the second success metric after the impressions gained.
-The more the CTR, the more is the chance of conversions.
+The more the CTR, the more the chance of conversions.

 To enhance the CTR, look closely into the users clicking on the ads or content on the digital platforms.
 Then enhance and optimise the content to make them complete the conversion goals.

 The cause of lower CTRs is mostly the ad’s headline or the content’s title.
-In both, cases using proper CTA and keywords can improve the CTR.
+In both cases, using proper CTA and keywords can improve the CTR.

 6 – Bounce Rate